stefee/stef/content/0003-understanding-react-1.md

 The children prop is a special prop which takes on the value of whatever appears between the open and close tags in our JSX code (`<AlertButton>` and `</AlertButton>`) and it is used to describe a **component hierarchy**.

-Put simply, this means that whenever a component is rendered, its children will also be rendered as well as its children's children and so on, and so forth.

 The component hierarchy is what makes React components **composable**; components can be assembled in different combinations to satisfy different needs.

 ---